snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes

+- v1.4.4(Unreleased)

+  - Fixed a bug that identifiers having percents in a non-compiled statement was interpolated.

 - v1.4.3(Oct 17, 2022)

   - Fixed a bug that `SnowflakeDialect.normalize_name` and `SnowflakeDialect.denormalize_name` could not handle empty string.